alex17-sys/stdlib-sniper/docs/data_structures/trees/tree_parent_lookup.md

+---
+title: Tree Parent Lookup
+description: Zero-dependency Python snippets for storing and looking up parent pointers in a tree using the standard library.
+keywords: ancestor, binary, data-structures, lookup, map, parent, tree
+---

 # Tree Parent Lookup

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for storing and looking up parent pointers in a tree using the standard library.

 4 snippets available in this sub-category.